-- Click Content in the navigation bar and click Entities.
+- Click Knowledge Graph in the navigation bar and click Entities.

 - Click on the entity you would like to close.